Jennymaria98/Data-Analyst-Portfolio/README.md

-# DATA-ANALYTICS-PORTFOLIO
+# PORTFOLIO

 ## About

-Welcome to my Data Analytics Portfolio!
-This repository showcases a collection of projects where I've applied data analytics techniques using SQL, Python, and Tableau.
+Welcome to my Portfolio!
+This repository showcases a collection of projects where I've applied techniques using SQL, Python, and Tableau.
 Each project demonstrates my skills in data manipulation, analysis, visualization, and storytelling.

 ## Table of Contents